chromebookbob/Python-Twitter-Bot/README.md

 Game Synonym Bot:
 -I made this as a quick experiment, it can be viewed at https://twitter.com/CrappySynonyms
-It's running on a raspberry pi,and update about once an hour.
+ It's running on a raspberry pi, and it updates about once an hour.